Buyers don’t look for new suppliers every day — it’s rare, time consuming, difficult, and even a bit risky to change suppliers.

 What do you offer after the sale?
 Are you an innovation leader?
 Will you increase capacity to match the growth of your customers?
 Will you keep them aware of new technology and industry trends?
 Your free ThomasNet.com profile and all the content you create can help you talk about what sets you apart after the transaction.

-Want to find out what else OEMs and other buyers look for when choosing suppliers for a partnership?
-Download the free Supplier Checklist, and cover all your bases.
+Want to find out buyers look for when choosing suppliers for a partnership?
+Download our 2018 Industrial Buying Habits report.